johnraygarcia/docker-sf4-products-api/README.md

-To test the api you will need to login and get your token in this route:
+To test the api, you need to login and get your token in this route:
 ```
 POST
 http://localhost:8080/api/login_check